proustibat/lbc-messages/README.md

 Learn more about [commitizen cli](https://github.com/commitizen/cz-cli).

 [Husky](https://typicode.github.io/husky/#/) is used to enable `prepare-commit-msg` git hook.
 So you can just use `git commit` then follow the prompt of your terminal.

+#### Linting
+By using [pretty-quick](https://github.com/azz/pretty-quick) we run [Prettier](https://prettier.io/) on changed files before each commit (on the `pre-commit` git hook).

+We added Prettier to the default linter used by create-react-app that is [ESLint](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config).
+Our configuration of Prettier allows Eslint to be used with prettier because of [eslint-prettier](https://prettier.io/docs/en/integrating-with-linters.html).

+If you wanna run the linters by your own, you can run `yarn lint` that will run Prettier.

+Please, be sure you also [configure your IDE correctly](https://create-react-app.dev/docs/setting-up-your-editor/).

 ## Testing